mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Let's look at each of these and update our sample code as we go along.

 ## 4.3 Name variables to indicate type
-Our first step to update our example code is to fix the awful variable names.
+Now let's improve our code again by fixing the awful variable names.
 While they might make sense to one brain, they are inconsistent and misleading to another.
-We've purposely used plural variable names to illustrate how bad a practice they can be.
-Let's fix this using our [JS Code Standard ][a] where we name variables by type.
-There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons.
+We've purposely used plural variable names to illustrate how bad a practice that can be.
+We use this [JS Code Standard ][a] and name our variables by type.
+There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons:

 ```js
   function repeatFn ( arg_map ) {